aleon1220/kiwiki/Software-Development-Life-Cycle/programming-languages/javascript/readme.md

 # Javascript
+functions will be linked from this file.
+All the functions are the files with the `*.js` extension in this directory
 ## Debugging
 [nice guide](https://www.techiedelight.com/print-contents-object-javascript/)

+### Get content from table

 ### Extracting data from website
 you want to extract some info from a website to save it somewhere, count it or ask ChatGPT to analyze it for you